 Flights to Japan from the United States are 10+ hours, which is obviously a lot of time in the air.
 Fortunately, the larger planes used for these flights are much more comfortable than your normal planes used for domestic flights.
 Complimentary in-flight entertainment (including the latest movies and television shows) also makes things easier.

 Airfare costs fluctuate dramatically dependent upon city of origin, time of year, etc., with round-trip airfare out of Los Angeles to Japan’s major airports regularly in the <$600 range.
-Irrespective of your location, your complete airfare package should cost under $1,000/person if use Airfarewatchdog, have moderate flexibility of days of the week you fly, and put effort into choosing the right times to travel.
+Irrespective of your location, your complete airfare package should cost under $1,000/person with some effort.
 If you’re booking at the last minute or don’t do any work to find deals, the sky is the limit on the upper end of airfare pricing.

 Once you arrive in Kyoto, you’ll use the city’s vast network of city buses, railways, and the subway.
 We cover this in greater depth in our Getting Around Kyoto, Japan post.
 Suffice to say, you can get anywhere in Kyoto either by foot or by rail, and although attractive discount passes are available for them, we mostly recommend skipping the buses.

 Our What to Pack for Kyoto, Japan guide covers all of the necessities, along with some things that will help improve your trip to Japan.
 To answer some common questions, no voltage converter is necessary for Japan, and you don’t need things like a neck wallet for the sake of safety like you might want in Europe, since there’s virtually no crime in Japan.